isomerpages/bca-buildsg/_education-and-programmes/Professionals.md

 <h4 id="professional-accredit">Accreditation Programmes</h4>
 <p>You have amassed knowledge and skills in the sector but wondering what’s
 next in your career?
-You may consider the accreditation schemes for built environment professionals ranging across various expertise areas.</p>
-<p>Through these schemes, you are able to:</p>
+You may consider the accreditation schemes for built environment professionals ranging across various expertise areas.
+Through these schemes, you are able to:</p>
 <ul data-tight="true" class="tight">
 <li>
 <p>Validate your skills and competencies as these schemes are industry-recognised